fahidjavid/stars-rating/README.txt

 6. Stars Rating display on the comments page (backend)

 == Changelog ==

+= 4.0.3
+* Fixed a PHP warning on comments template
+* Displayed average rating only if comments are open
+* Displayed empty stars for average rating if no rating found
+* Improved code for average rating to work with posts/pages/CPTs list
+* Updated language file
+* Tested plugin with WordPress 6.5.3

 = 4.0.2
 * Fixed a PHP version specific fatal error on (backend) comments page